apostrophecms/apostrophe-documentation/modules/apostrophe-areas/index.md

 with no manager are discarded.
 Invoked for you by the routes that save areas and by the implementation of the `area` schema field type.

+If the sanitize method of a widget manager reports a string error, this method will report a string error like "5.required", where `5` is the index of the widget in the area and `required` is the string error from the widget.
 ### renderWidget(*req*, *type*, *data*, *options*, *callback*) *[api]*
 Renders markup for a widget of the given `type`.
 The actual content of the widget is passed in `data`.
 The callback is